Digital asset management: Version control

 Often a DAM system will store earlier versions of a digital asset and allow those to be downloaded or reverted to.
 Therefore, a DAM system can operate as an advanced type of version control system.

+Compliance

+A DAM system will typically include compliance measures such as data protection consent and the ability to approve and categorize assets to ensure industry or regional regulatory compliance is met, only allowing users access to legally compliant assets for their location.

 Access control

 Finally, a DAM system typically includes security controls ensuring relevant people have access to assets.
 This will often involve integration with existing directory services via a technology such as single sign-on.

 Categorization

-Smaller DAM systems are used in a particular operational context, for instance in video production systems.
+Smaller DAM systems are used in a particular operational context, for instance, in video production systems.
 The key differentiators between them are the types of input encoders used for creating digital copies of assets to bring them under management, and the output decoders and/or formatters used to make them usable as documents and/or online resources.
-The metadata of a content item can serve as a guide to the selection of the codec(s) needed to handle the content during processing, and may be of use when applying access control rules to enforce authorization policy.
+The metadata of a content item can serve as a guide to the selection of the codec(s) needed to handle the content during processing and may be of use when applying access control rules to enforce authorization policy.